lightbend/config/HOCON.md

 Then the `${x}` in "foo.conf", which has been fixed up to `${a.x}`, would evaluate to `42` rather than to `10`.
 Substitution happens _after_ parsing the whole configuration.

+However, there are plenty of cases where the included file might intend to refer to the application's root config.
+For example, to get a value from a system property or from the reference configuration.
+So it's not enough to only look up the "fixed up" path, it's necessary to look up the original path as well.

 #### Include semantics: missing files